 Current research: I am currently writing a monograph on neo-Edwardianism, and commencing a new project on the life and work of Dorothy M. Meads (supported by a Carnegie Research Incentive Grant).

-I am editing a journal special issue on space and place in Italo-Glaswegian life narratives.
-I'm also an advisory editor to the forthcoming Ashgate Research Companion to Architecture and Literature, and am contributing an essay on the cultural history of the Italian Centre, Glasgow.
+I'm an advisory editor to the forthcoming Routledge Research Companion on Architecture, Literature and the City, and am contributing an essay on the cultural history of the Italian Centre, Glasgow.

 Previous projects include Architexture: Textual and Architectural Spaces, a major international conference partly funded by the British Academy, which led to the book Writing the Modern City.
 I was also the leader of an ESRC seminar series, Nostalgia in the Twenty-First Century, and co-editor of a special issue of Consumption, Markets and Culture on the series theme.